falcosecurity/falco-website/content/en/docs/getting-started/installation.md

 ## Installing

+{{% pageinfo color="warning" %}}

+On January 18th, 2023 the GPG key used to sign Falco packages has been rotated.
+Check out [the related blog post](/content/en/blog/falco-packages-gpg-key-rotated.md) and make sure you're using the most up-to-date key available at [https://falco.org/repo/falcosecurity-packages.asc](https://falco.org/repo/falcosecurity-packages.asc).

+{{% /pageinfo %}}

 ### Debian/Ubuntu {#debian}

 1. Trust the falcosecurity GPG key, configure the apt repository, and update the package list: